Patients think someone is watching out for them

 In his office he peppered me with questions.
 Some were about why I had come to Boston to get diagnosed.
 I told him that I had been unable to get diagnosed in Cincinnati.
 I told him why and that I needed to escape the influence of my primary care physician.

 The person I was talking to turned out not to be Dr. Goldstein.
-It was a psychiatrist was checking to see if I was crazy.
-In his notes he wrote that my story did contain some paranoid elements, which would be the information about people working behind the scenes to make sure I did not get diagnosed in Cincinnati.
+It was a psychiatrist who was checking to see if I was crazy.
+In his notes he wrote that my story did contain some paranoid elements, which would be the information about people working behind the scenes in Cincinnati to make sure I did not get diagnosed.

 He asked me question after question, including why I had come to Boston to get diagnosed.
 I told him I just wanted a fresh opinion unfettered by any previous opinion.
 He said that could not be why I was here and kept up the interrogation.

-Finally he asked how I knew I was assaulted.
+Now, yet another surgeon was asking how I knew I had been assaulted.
 All I could think was that no oral articulation of the answer to that ever had succeeded in getting me past this point.
 I had tried every articulation I could think of.
 I had practiced them.
 I had written them down and rewritten them.
-Now, because of this question alone, all of the years, the money and the work would be for nothing once again.
-The months spent getting this appointment, the flight here two weeks after 9/11, spending the night, waiting half the day, all for nothing again because of this same question?
-I snapped.
+Now, because of this question alone, all of the years, the money and the work to get to this appointment would be for nothing once again.
+The months spent getting this appointment, the flight here two weeks after 9/11, spending the night, waiting half the day, all for nothing again because of this same question that, as far as I can figure out, cannot be successfully articulated.
+Frustrated, I snapped.

-That is what the assault was like, but instead of articles on a desk it was me flying off the operating table to where I was left hanging by the straps around my hips tying me down and the surgeon pulling me back onto the table and doing it again over and over while everyone watched quietly.
+That is what the assault was like, but instead of objects on a desk it was me flying off the operating table.
+Did you know they tie patients down to operating tables?
+I didn’t know that.
+I learned it as I was hanging by the straps around my hips, my head swinging close to the floor, my feet up in the air.
+The surgeon dragged me back onto the table after each blow and did it again and again, knocking me off the table over and over while everyone watched quietly.

-During this Dr. Goldstein did not change expression.
+When I did my best to duplicate it to Dr. Goldstein desk, he did not change expression.
 He sat quietly watching me batter his desk.
 He is quite charming really.
-He also is the first doctor who did not write lies in the record to discredit me and protect my assailant, which is what is normal in medicine.
-What is unheard of for injured patients is Dr. Goldstein not doing that.
-Apparently it required abandoning words and demonstrating the assault to get someone to understand.
+He also is the first doctor who did not write lies in the record to discredit me and protect my assailant, which is what is normal in medicine and is what happened with every other doctor I had been to.
+What is unheard of for injured patients is Dr. Goldstein not doing that too.
+Apparently, answering that unanswerable question required abandoning words and demonstrating the assault.
+“How do you know I assaulted your desk?”
+What articulation could answer that.
+I had tried, “I was there.
+It happened to me.
+I was awake and talking and being groped.
+Are you going to ask how I knew I was being groped?”
+Nothing I ever said worked for anyone in medicine.
+The question only is a demonstration of how deeply they believe their own self-serving myths and disbelieve anything a patient could say that might undermine that.

 I lost a decade to being a fulltime seeker of treatment at first and then to being a fulltime defender of the lawsuits brought to shut me up.
-The nurse who started the whole thing got rich by suing me.
-The glee with which she leapt from her seat in court at hearing that she now was going to become rich by taking everything I had was one of those moments you’d like to clear from your mind.
+The nurse whose groping started the whole thing got rich by suing me.
+The glee with which she leapt from her seat in court upon hearing that she now was going to become rich, by taking everything I had, was one of those moments you’d like to clear from your mind.
+She turned to look right into my eyes in triumphant glee.
 That’s a person with no empathy and no remorse.
 That’s the definition of a psychopath.
 According to people who study that field, psychopaths have an 80% recidivism rate.
 And she’s still out there – safe in her career and now rich.

 You, as a patient, need to be worried about the people like that who are in medicine, but no one can warn you about them.
 I cannot warn you about her.
 One of her best friends is a lawyer with a reputation for being unprofessional and unscrupulous.
 The least vulgar thing I ever heard any other lawyer say about him is, “He’s a piece of work, isn’t he?”
 He told my lawyers to tell me that he took this personally and vowed to maintain a vendetta against me for the rest of my life.
 And he has.
 That is violation of his professional ethics for which the state bar could punish him if I were not too beat up to pursue it.
 (PTSD is a strange thing to experience.
 The necessary documents can be sitting in front of me.
 I can look at the words on the pages, but I cannot read them.)